Gabry147/introsde-2017-assignment-1/README.md

     - **getActivityPlace(personID)** and **getActivityDescription(personID)** create the XPath query using the personID and retrieve the result using getSingleXPathResult(xPathQuery).
     - **getActivity(personID)** create the XPath query using the personID and retrieve the result using getElementAsString(xPathQuery).
 It's used for task #2.
     - **getAllPeople()** uses the "/people" query and getElementAsString(xPathQuery) function to get all Person inside People.
 It's used for task #1.
     - **getPersonByActivityStartdate(date, operator)** accepts a date in YYYY/MM/DD String form and a numerical operator, than it creates the query.
-Since XPath 1.0 doesn't have a date comparator, the input date and the date in xml are treated as string, all non numerical character are removed using XPath function [translate()] and than they are compared as number.
+Since XPath 1.0 doesn't have a date comparator, the input date and the date in xml are treated as string, all non numerical character are removed using XPath function [translate()] and then they are compared as number.
 This is possible assuming a correct input date and exploiting the fact that XMLGregorianCalendar structure orders the digits in a proper order and all zeros are not trimmed.
+The created query is passed to getElementListAsString() and the result returned as String.
+It's used for task #3.
 - **XMLhandling** from **handlingXMLandJSON** has a field, an auxiliary private function and two public functions:
     - the integer personToGenerate set how many Person entities has a People entity.
     - generatePersonList() generates <personToGenerate> Person entities with a personal ActivityPreference, all filled with fake data.
 Return the list of person saved in a People entity.
     - **generatePeopleXML(filename)** uses a JAXB marshaller (using the generated package as context) to save the data given by generatePersonList() in a new XML file named <filename>.
 It's used for task #4.
     - **extractPeopleXML(filename)** uses a JAXB unmarshaller (using the generated package as context) to extract data from a given XML file named <filename>.
 The result are return as a People entity.
-It's used for task #5 (it's called in JSONhandling main function)
+It's used for task #5 (it's called in JSONhandling main function).
 - **JSONhandling** from **handlingXMLandJSON** has a single public function named **generateJSON(People p, filename)** which takes a People entity, uses a Jackson mapper to extract the data as a JSON string and than saves the JSON in a new file called <filename>.
 It's used for task #6.